rwaldron/johnny-five/docs/navigator.md

       // The following three conditions will help determine
       // which way the navigator should turn if a potential collideAt
-      // may occur in the sonar "change" event handler[2] if ( degrees > bounds.left ) {
+      // may occur in the ping "change" event handler[2] if ( degrees > bounds.left ) {
         facing = "left";
       }